AOMediaCodec/libavif/doc/avifenc.1.md

 :   If the input file contains an embedded gain map, ignore it (no-op if absent).

 **\--qgain-map** _Q_
-:   Quality for the gain map (0-100, where 100 is lossless).
+:   Quality for the gain map in 0..100 where 100 is lossless.

 **\--pasp** _H_,_V_
 :   Add pasp property (aspect ratio).
 H=horizontal spacing, V=vertical spacing.